xavijuanola/XaviJuanola.github.io/_pages/about.md

   }

   /* Style for author links to look like normal text but be clickable */ .author-link {
   color: inherit;
-    text-decoration: none;
+  text-decoration: none; /* Ensure links are not underlined by default */
   cursor: pointer;
 }
 .author-link:hover {
-    text-decoration: underline;
+  text-decoration: underline; /* Only underline on hover */ }
-  }

 /* Style for title to be a link but not underlined */ .publication-title {
   color: inherit;
-    text-decoration: none;
-  }
+  text-decoration: none; /* Ensure titles are not underlined by default */ }
 .publication-title:hover {
-    text-decoration: underline;
+  text-decoration: underline; /* Only underline on hover */ }
-  }

   .publication-link {
     font-size: 0.75em;